hx2A/whitney-example-code/README.md

 ### Images with Alpha Channels

 These algorithms do not support images with transparent pixels.
 It can be expanded to support transparency, and in fact does so, successfully, in both The River is a Circle and The Earth Eaters.
 The Python code for that is quite a bit more complicated.
-If there's sufficient interest I will update this repository to add an explanation of that as well.
+If there's sufficient interest I will update this repository to include that as well.

 ## State Management